 (k) Leases

-At inception of a contract, the Branch assesses whether a lease exists - i.e. does the contract convey the right to control the use of an identified asset for a period of time in exchange for consideration.
+The Branch assesses at contract inception whether a contract is, or contains, a lease.
+That is, if the contract conveys the right to control the use of an identified asset for a period of time in exchange for consideration.